Electrical Appliances – PAT Service

 What we can do

-Wirral Homes recommend that a qualified person carry out all portable appliance testing and, to make the lives of our landlords that little bit easier, we work with trusted individuals to offer both initial testing and ongoing maintenance.
+Wirral Homes recommend that a qualified person carry out all portable appliance testing and, to make the lives of our buy to let landlords that little bit easier, we work with trusted individuals to offer both initial testing and ongoing maintenance.
 Contact Us today to see how we can take the stress out of managing your property portfolio.

 Register For Available Property Updates